ntop/PF_RING/doc/README.fiberblaze.md

 ```

 # TX
-The naming convention is fbcard:CARD_ID:PORT_ID.
+The naming convention for TX is fbcard:CARD_ID:PORT_ID.
 If you have a 4 port NIC, the PORT_ID will be 0 to 3.

 Example (send packets from port 1 of cardId 0):
 ```